ServiceStack/redis-windows/README.md

     cd c:\vagrant-redis
     vagrant up

-This will launch a new Ubuntu VM instance inside Virtual Box that will download and start the latest stable version of redis.
+This will launch a new Ubuntu VM instance inside Virtual Box that will automatically install and start the latest stable version of redis.

-_The vagrant configuration was originally from [github.com/JasonPunyon/redishobo](https://github.com/JasonPunyon/redishobo) and has been modified to use the latest stable release of Redis._
+_The vagrant configuration was originally from [JasonPunyon/redishobo](https://github.com/JasonPunyon/redishobo) and has been modified to use the latest stable release of Redis._

 ## Running Microsoft's native port of Redis